 (B) the instructions provided to a breast-feeding woman. if the radiation dose to the infant or child from continued breast-feeding could result in a TEDE exceeding 0.5 rem (5 mSv).

 (dd) Mobile nuclear medicine service.
-A license for a mobile nuclear medicine service for medical or veterinary use of radioactive material will be issued if the agency approves the documentation submitted by the applicant in accordance with the requirements of subsections (f) and (n) of this section.
+A license for a mobile nuclear medicine service for medical or veterinary use of radioactive material will be issued if the department approves the documentation submitted by the applicant in accordance with the requirements of subsections (f) and (n) of this section.
 The clients of the mobile nuclear medicine service shall be licensed if the client receives or possesses radioactive material to be used by the mobile nuclear medicine service.

 (1) A licensee providing mobile nuclear medicine service shall: